 There are two modifications to do, both of which use jumpers on the DueX5 v0.11, but use drillable/solderable jumpers on the DueX5 v0.10 PCB.
-The first change is to change the board ID so that the Duet 2 thinks a DueX2 is attached, and the second is to disable the onboard drivers so that external drivers can be used.
+The first modification is to change the board ID so that the Duet 2 thinks a DueX2 is attached.
+This is done to stop the on-board stepper drivers reporting errors.
+The second is to disable the onboard drivers so that external driver connectors can be used.

 Note that the step, direction and enable signalling is 3.3V.

 If you only want to control one or two external steppers, and keep four or three internal drivers working, don't switch the board to DueX2 mode.
 Then, disable the internal driver by removing the jumper (v0.11) or cutting the trace (v0.10).
 You will get driver errors when you disable the internal driver, but you can silence these by adding

 M569 P[driver number] R-1 to config.g.
 You will not be able to use the Enable signal on the external driver, but step and direction pins will still control it.